Unigalactix/ai_automation_script_gen/ai_automation_script_gen/README.md

 4. It patches the code (e.g., increases timeout) and retries.
 5. Saves the fixed version if successful.

+    > **Note**: The healing process creates new versioned files (e.g., `script_v1.py`, `script_v2.py`) for each attempt.
+This ensures your original script is preserved while allowing you to review the AI's changes history.

 ---

 ## Demo: Try it right now